AckerlyXu/heima/articles/iot-hub/iot-hub-gateway-kit-c-lesson2-register-device.md

    az iot hub create --name {my hub name} --resource-group iot-gateway
    ```

 By default, the tool creates an IoT Hub in the Free pricing tier.
-For more infomation, see [Azure IoT Hub pricing](/pricing/details/iot-hub/).
+For more infomation, see [Azure IoT Hub pricing](https://www.azure.cn/pricing/details/iot-hub/).

-> [AZURE.NOTE]
+> [!NOTE]
 > The name of your IoT hub must be globally unique.
 You can create only one F1 edition of Azure Iot Hub under your Azure subscription.

 ## Register your device in your IoT hub